In this post you will learn:

 - Heart disease prevention

-Some of green tea health benefits may help lower the risk of contracting Cancer.
+Some of the green tea’s health benefits may help lower the risk of contracting Cancer.
 Green tea catechin extract inhibits growth and induces programmed cell death (apoptosis) in human stomach cancer cells.
 The effect is dependent on concentration and time.
 Consumption of large amounts may be protective against stomach cancer.

 Increased consumption is closely associated with decreased numbers of axillary lymph node metastases among premenopausal women with stage I and II breast cancer.
 Consumption of over 5 cups QD is correlated with decreased recurrence of stage I and II breast cancer.
 No improvement in prognosis has been observed in stage III breast cancer.